 10. DOES READING HELP YOU BECOME A BETTER PUBLIC SPEAKER

-It sure does, but nothing beats actual speaking practice.
-It is easy for most people irrespective of their profession to read a book and understand its concepts, execution on the other hand, is a whole other ball game.
+Reading helps with nurturing speaking skills, but nothing beats actual speaking practice.
+It is easy for most people irrespective of their profession to read a book and understand its concepts, execution, on the other hand, is much more challenging.